 In March 2020, FASB issued new guidance regarding reference rate reform on financial reporting.
 The guidance provides optional expedients to companies for a limited period of time to ease the potential burden in accounting reference rate reform on financial reporting.
 The expedients are available to be applied from March 12, 2020 through December 31, 2022.
-The adoption of this new guidance did not materially impact the financial position, results of operations or cash flows of the Health Network.
+As of December 31, 2021, the Health Network has not yet applied any of the optional expedients under this new guidance.
 The Health Network will continue evaluating the impact of adoption through the application period.